jeremenichelli/personal-site/posts/2015-05-05-using-gulp.md

 One of the things you're going to listen or read a lot about **Gulp** is that it's fast.
 The reason is that it uses **streams**, a great feature of **NodeJS**.
 Streams are basically chunks of data with an upstream, a start, then piped actions that make modifications on that stream until you get to the end of it, the downstream, where you can report or export the results.

-There is <a href="http://www.sitepoint.com/basics-node-js-streams/" target="_blank">a great and simple article about streams in Node</a> written by Sandeep Panda if you find this topic interesting or need a more extensive and probably better explanation about it.
+There is a [great article about streams in Node](//www.sitepoint.com/basics-node-js-streams) written by Sandeep Panda if you find this topic interesting or need a more extensive and probably better explanation about it.

 When you declare a **task** in Gulp, you first choose a source directory.